 These privacy suggestions (excluding plugins) can be made to both WordPress.com and WordPress.org blogs.
 WordPress is great because it’s a state-of-the-art content management system (CMS) that’s completely free and offers multiple layers of privacy for users.

-The first thing you can do to privatize your WordPress blog is to prevent the major search engines from indexing your website into their search engine database – although the website will still be accessible through the direct URL.
+The next thing you can do to privatize your WordPress blog is to prevent the major search engines from indexing your website into their search engine database – although the website will still be accessible through the direct URL.

 To do this, simply go to your WordPress dashboard and select > Settings > Reading > Check the box that reads Discourage search engines from indexing this site.